26 November 2023

 Disappointment #1: Not enough Danny Dyer.

-For a while back there, Danny Dyer was kind of a star.
-He was certainly well known – in the UK, at least.
+For a while back there Danny Dyer was kind of a star, in the UK at least.
 He’s now firmly entrenched in the acting retirement of misery soap Eastenders, but at one point he must have had grander ambitions.

-Curiously, there was never any attempt to break America.
-It seems impossible that the idea never crossed his mind.
-Was he irredeemably bad at the accent?
-Did he flat-out refuse to soften up and do a romcom, or be a comedy sidekick, or try out a gay best friend?
+Curiously, there doesn't appear to have been any attempt to break America.
+Surely the idea crossed his mind.
+Was he just irredeemably bad at the accent?
+Did he flat-out refuse to soften up and do a romcom, or be a comedy sidekick, or a gay best friend?
 Or was the concept of ‘geezer’ not meaning someone over 65 simply unfathomable to Hollywood casting directors?

 Something I’ve always disputed is Dyer’s reputation for ‘hard man’ roles.
-Does it come from the straight-to-home-media portion of his career, all those buried on streaming or end of the supermarket aisle DVD efforts – films that have had zero impact on the cultural landscape?
+Does it come from all those buried-on-streaming or end-of-the-supermarket-aisle DVD efforts – films that have had zero impact on the cultural landscape?
 It must do, because here is the evidence from his best-known titles:

 – HUMAN TRAFFIC: Caught by his mum wanking in his bedroom during a phone sex call = not a hard man.